jesslin02/TripBuddy/README.md

     * user can view list of trips
 * trip creation
     * user can create a new trip with title and dates
-* trip stream
+* trip detail
     * user can see overview of a single trip
     * includes buttons to navigate to:
         * itinerary
         * map
-        * different types of activities
+        * different types of events
-        * activity create screen
+        * event creation screen
-* activity creation
+* event creation
-    * user can add a new activity with start/end date & time, location, website, notes
+    * user can add a new event with start/end date & time, location, website, notes
-    * activity creation choice (stretch ?)
+    * event creation choice (stretch ?)
-        * user chooses which type of activity they want to create
+        * user chooses which type of event they want to create
-        * app will ask for different details in activity creation depending on type of activity
+        * app will ask for different details in event creation depending on type of event
             * for hotels, will ask for check-in / check-out
             * for flights, will ask for flight number, departure/arrival locations & times
 * itinerary stream
     * user can view a schedule of events in a list view
 * map view
     * user can visualize trip on a map
-* activity detail
+* event detail
-    * user can view start/end date & time, location, website, notes of a single activity
+    * user can view start/end date & time, location, website, notes of a single event

 ### 3. Navigation